DanielPickens/KubeSheet/README.md

 # Create the CLI skeleton

 ```
-cobra init --package-name kubewrap
+cobra init --package-name kubesheet
 ```

-It will initialize the kubewrap project with cobra as the library.
+It will initialize the kubesheet project with cobra as the library.

 # Set up minikube

- Execute below commands inside kubewrap folder.
+ Execute below commands inside kubesheet folder.
 Minikube must be installed as it'll need to check for default server to connect to.
 ```
  go install
 ```